“One of the most important things you can do is to let people know they are not alone.” – Shannon L. Alder

 When you’re invited to attend a funeral service you may have questions about what to expect, what to wear and how you can show your support.

-The caring presence, kindness and understanding of family and friends can be a great help to a grieving family.
-There are lots of ways to show your support whether or not you are able to attend the services.
-If you aren’t able to be there in person, consider using Everdays to post a thoughtful condolence or share a favorite photo memory.
-The most important thing is to find a genuine and caring way to be there for the family.
+The caring presence, kindness and understanding of family and friends can be a great help and comfort as everyone says goodbye to someone they loved.
+There are lots of ways to show your support, and the most important thing is to find a genuine and caring way to be there for the people you love.

 Suggested Read: Saying Goodbye: 9 Ways to Honor Your Loved One Without a Funeral

 What to Expect: Differences Between a Memorial Service, Funeral Service, Wake, and Viewing

 Wakes, viewings, funerals and memorial services each have a unique purpose.
 Read on for an idea of what to expect as you prepare to attend one of these different types of events.

 If you’re wondering what to say when you’re there, we’ve provided 6 suggestions to help you find the right words in our blog “Is It Ok To Say I’m Sorry For Your Loss?”

 A wake is a gathering of family and friends to pay their respects to the deceased person.
 Traditionally, the wake took place in the house of the deceased.
 Modern wakes, similar to the viewing, are often held at the funeral home.
 A wake is generally held before the funeral service.